the-data-guy/Computer_Vision/README.md

 **Distributed training** (for the chosen hyper-parameter combo) across multiple GPUs [Note: Access to > 1 GPU is needed for MirroredStrategy in this step.
 For <= 1 GPU, just get rid of the strategy part of the code.]

+Why have we used data-parallelism, instead of model-parallelism?: Coz they are better suited for sparse and massive files/datapoints while an image is dense and small.

 Step 7: _Explainable-AI_

 Add **explainability** (**instance-level** feature importances) to the model predictions by
 - using **Integrated-Gradients** (**pixel-based**) and Explainable Representations through AI (**XRAI**; **region-based**) techniques on AI-Platform
 [Note: Choose your [runtime-version](https://cloud.google.com/ai-platform/training/docs/runtime-version-list) carefully.]
 - using **Explainable-AI-SDK**

+Choosing an **appropriate baseline** is critical here since the explanation (of model predictions) is relative to the baseline.
+So it is worth trying a few different baselines.

 Step 8: _Inferencing_